 We adjusted the terminology used to describe the queries running down the left-hand side of our scoring matrix and added additional explanatory text to the info-boxes.
 This has no impact on the scores and methodology.
 It has been done following user feedback to improve clarity.

-Climate Lobbying Overview: Gas Distributors for Sustainability (GD4S) appears to be positively engaged with climate policy in Europe in its top-line communications and advocacy on specific climate policy.
+Climate Lobbying Overview: Gas Distributors for Sustainability (GD4S) appears to have mixed engagement with climate policy in Europe in its top-line communications and advocacy on specific climate policy.
 However, its comments on the energy transition do not appear to align with its top-line messaging on climate change, as the organization continues to promote the role of unabated fossil gas in the energy mix.

 Top-line Messaging on Climate Policy: GD4S’ engagement with top-line messaging on climate policy appears to be positive, albeit relatively limited.
-The organization appears to support the EU’s Green Deal and Climate Law, which sets a 2050 climate neutral target.
+The organization appears to support the EU’s Green Deal and Climate Law, which sets a 2050 climate neutral target, in is EU Taxonomy briefing paper from October 2021.
 However, on its corporate website, accessed in November 2021, the association suggested the achievement of the EU’s climate goals must not negatively impact economic growth and lead to an increase in energy poverty.

 GD4S appears to support the EU’s Renewable Energy Directive (RED), with exceptions.
-In its 2021 consultation on RED, the association supported higher ambition in renewable energy targets and advocated for them to become nationally binding.
+In its February 2021 consultation on RED, the association supported higher ambition in renewable energy targets and advocated for them to become nationally binding.
 However, it has repeatedly lobbied for RED to be extended to include ‘low carbon gases' and include a binding target for renewable gas.
-GD4S has consistently advocated for the EU’s Energy Efficiency Directive (EED) and Renovation Wave initiative to consider the emissions reductions offered by fossil gas technologies, specifically calling for the uptake of hybrid heating technologies to provide emissions reductions and enhance energy affordability on its website in June 2020.
+GD4S has consistently advocated for the EU’s Energy Efficiency Directive (EED), Renovation Wave initiative and the Energy Performance of Buildings Directive (EPBD) to consider the emissions reductions offered by fossil gas technologies, specifically calling for the uptake of hybrid heating technologies to provide emissions reductions and enhance energy affordability in its position paper on EPBD from October 2022.
 Despite supporting higher ambition in the EED in a 2020 consultation, the association advocated against strengthening the EU’s 2030 energy efficiency targets, and opposed making these targets nationally binding in its EED 2021 consultation response.

-Positioning on Energy Transition: GD4S appears to be generally negatively engaged on the energy transition and has consistently advocated for the support of natural gas in EU policies.
-For example, in a 2020 consultation response, GD4S advocated for a higher threshold for electricity generation to enable fossil gas activity to be included in the EU’s Taxonomy on the basis of need to transition regions from coal to fossil gas for emissions reductions.
+Positioning on Energy Transition: GD4S appears to be negatively engaged on the energy transition and has consistently advocated for the support of natural gas in EU policies.
+For example, in a 2022 consultation response, GD4S promoted fossil gas technologies on the basis of the need for affordability and efficiency and highlighted the problems with electrification.
 The association’s President Paolo Gallo also signed a joint letter to the EU Commission in March 2021, that called for the inclusion of hydrogen and fossil gas blending in the EU’s Hydrogen Strategy.
 Similarly, the organization advocated in its 2021 White Paper on its corporate website, for the inclusion of blue hydrogen projects in the EU’s Hydrogen Strategy.

 GD4S has also strongly supported the role of fossil gas technologies in the transport sector, including advocating for fossil gas vehicles to be recognized in the EU’s Alternative Fuels Infrastructure Directive on its website in 2021.
 At the same time, it stated that these technologies should receive preferential taxation treatment in the EU’s Energy Taxation Directive in its 2021 White Paper.
 In the same paper, the organization supported an expansion of bioenergy, through biomethane, to support the energy transition.